-We paid aggregate consideration to Prime's owners of approximately \$0.7 billion, comprised of 80% cash and 20% in units.
+We paid aggregate consideration to Prime's owners of approximately \$0.7 billion, comprised of 80% cash and 20% in units of the Operating Partnership.
 We issued approximately 1.7 million units with an issuance date fair value of approximately \$154.5 million.
 We funded the cash portion of this acquisition through draws on our Credit Facility.